 Mærsk Mc-Kinney Møller set the direction with a Group wide strategy in 1970 and remained the CEO until 1993 where he initiated the next phase: the introduction of non-family management with the founding family retaining ownership control via the A.P.
 Moller Foundation.

 In 2003, Mærsk Mc-Kinney Møller introduced five ‘Core Values’ based on A.P.
 Møller’s leadership principles and personal example.
-Mærsk Mc-Kinney Møller stepped down from most chairmanships in the A.P.
-Moller Group in 2003, but remained strongly committed to the company and Chairman of the A.P.
+Mærsk Mc-Kinney Møller stepped down from most presidency in the A.P.
+Moller Group in 2003, but remained strongly committed to the company and Chair of the A.P.
 Moller Foundation until his death in 2012.